Input tax in Switzerland: What can be claimed?

 All businesses that are registered for VAT in Switzerland can claim input tax deductions.
 To claim these deductions, they must have valid VAT invoices or other supporting documents for their purchases.

 Only VAT paid on goods and services used for business purposes is eligible for deduction.
 VAT incurred on personal or non-business expenses is not deductible.
-For these expenses to qualify as deductible for input VAT purposes, they must not be zero-rated (i.e., they should have a positive VAT rate applied to them), and both the company providing the goods and services, as well as the one purchasing, should be registered for VAT in Switzerland.
+For these expenses to qualify as deductible for input VAT purposes, they must not be tax-exempt without credit.

 What about small businesses?